Irvel/cmdv-paste-claude/README.md

 # CmdV Paste Claude

-This is a workaround to bypass Claude Code's pasting images with Ctrl+V.
+This is a macOs workaround to bypass Claude Code's pasting images with Ctrl+V.

-I want to paste everything, including images, with Cmd+V.
+I want to paste everything, including images, with Cmd+V, everywhere.

-The workaround works by having a macOS menu bar app that converts every __"image"__ in the clipboard into a __"file"__, which can be pasted freely with Cmd+V.
+This works by having a menu bar app that converts every ***image*** in the clipboard into a ***file***.
+CC accepts pasting files with Cmd+V.

-I created this workaround because I'm used to pasting with Cmd+V in every other app.
-I don't want to use a different shortcut for Claude Code.
+I'm used to pasting with Cmd+V in every other app and I don't want to use a different shortcut for Claude Code: I want to paste the image, I don't want to _think_ about how to paste it.

 # History